RealA10N/validit/README.md

 may change substantially in the near future.

-If you are planning to use **configTemplate** as a dependency for your project, we highly recommend to specify the exact version of the module you are using in the `requirements.txt` file or `setup.py` scripts.
+If you are planning to use **configTemplate** as a dependency for your project, we highly recommend specifying the exact version of the module you are using in the `requirements.txt` file or `setup.py` scripts.

 For example, to pinpoint version _v0.3.1_ use the following line in your